-In accordance with Section 25 of the Equal Status Act, 2000, following the referral of the complaint to me by the Director General, I inquired into the complaint and gave the parties an opportunity to be heard by me and to present to me any evidence relevant to the complaint.
+Section 25 of the Equal StatusAct, 2000 following the referral of the complaint to me by the Director General, I inquired into the complaint and gave the parties an opportunity to be heard by me and to present to me any evidence relevant to the complaint.

-At the hearing on April 30th, 2021 a serious conflict in evidence was identified, and the parties agreed that the hearing should be adjourned to allow for the legislation to provide for evidence to be given under oath and to allow for submissions not provided prior to the hearing.
+At the hearing on April 30th, 2021, a serious conflict in evidence was identified, and the parties agreed that the hearing should be adjourned to allow for the legislation to provide for oaths to be administered and for submissions which were not provided prior to the hearing.